The lowdown (in their own words...)

-Clinical negligence: defendant; Commercial litigation; Construction; Crime: fraud; Education; Employment: employers and senior executives; Environment; Family; Health and Safety; Insurance and reinsurance litigation; Local government; Personal injury: claimant; Personal injury: defendant; Product liability: defendant; Professional discipline; Reputation Management; Shipping; Social housing; Transport.
+Clinical negligence: defendant; Commercial litigation; Commercial property; Crime: fraud; Family; Health and safety; Local government; Personal injury: defendant; Professional discipline; Professional negligence; Shipping; Social housing; Transport; Travel: personal injury.

 A day in the life of...

-9.00am I have been asked if I want to attend a conference with my supervisor at 11, so I pop over and check if there is anything I can do beforehand.
+9.00am: I have been asked if I want to attend a conference with my supervisor at 11, so I pop over and check if there is anything I can do beforehand.
 All is under control, so I spend a bit of time reviewing the file.
-I really enjoy researching the medical elements, and the practitioners specialty beforehand.
+I really enjoy researching the medical elements, and the practitioner’s speciality beforehand.
 It’s also essential for noting the spellings/abbreviations of any unfamiliar conditions for my future note.

-1.00pm Lunchtime, and I am meeting the other trainees, typically grabbing lunch and (weather permitting) heading to a nearby park for some fresh air.
-We usually swap snippets of our daily tasks to give us some understanding of other departments work and atmosphere.
-This really helps when it comes to making future seat-choices.
-When possible we attend lunchtime talks from alternative departments.
+1.00pm: Lunchtime, and I am meeting the other trainees, typically grabbing lunch and (weather permitting) heading to a nearby park for some fresh air.
+We usually swap snippets of our daily tasks to give us some understanding of other department’s work and atmosphere.
+This really helps when it comes to making future seat choices.
+When possible we attend lunchtime talks from other departments.
 These are really useful for gaining insight into alternative sectors, and for notable legal developments generally.

-2.00pm I begin drafting instructions to an expert in another matter.
-I enquire if there are any other similar matters ongoing to which I can compare my draft to, and delve into the many documents on file to identify the allegations, summaries, and medical evidence that form my instruction.
+2.00pm: I begin drafting instructions to an expert in another matter.
+I enquire if there are any other similar matters ongoing to which I can compare my draft, and delve into the many documents on file to identify the allegations, summaries, and medical evidence that form my instruction.

-5.30pm I review any supervision provided that day, send any final emails, and review tomorrow’s to-do list.
-I might research into any issues that have peaked my interest that day, or chat to the Trainees about ideas/plans for a social event.
+5.30pm: I review any supervision provided that day, send any final emails, and review tomorrow’s to-do list.
+I might research any issues that have piqued my interest that day, or chat to the trainees about ideas/plans for a social event.
 A partner in an adjacent desk is probably telling me to go home already and on the days the sun is shining it is likely some trainees will be at a nearby pub.
 Otherwise it may be dinner with friends, an exercise class, or more likely home to cook up a feast.